-- vitamin D — national guidelines recommend considering a 10 mcg supplement if breastfeeding
+- vitamin D supplements — national guidelines recommend considering a 10 mcg supplement if breastfeeding

-- omega-3 fats — if you don’t eat oily fish, an omega-3 supplement that contains EPA and DHA might be beneficial for you and your baby
+- omega-3 supplements — if you don’t eat oily fish, an omega-3 supplement that contains EPA and DHA might be beneficial for you and your baby

 It’s a good idea to speak to your GP or pharmacist before starting a supplement.